Investing in the Community

 Here’s just a snapshot of some of the projects and programs funded by the Maldon & District Community Bank:

 The communities of Maldon, Newstead, Dunolly, Harcourt, Castlemaine and surrounds can now access a defibrillator any time of the day or night at their local primary schools thanks to Community Bank Maldon & District.
 Public access defibrillators have been installed at 12 local primary schools in an initiative to give back to the community from the Bank.

-“When our team discussed a way we could say thank you to our community for their ongoing support, providing this expensive technology clearly aligned with the values of our Community Bank.” – Branch Manager at Maldon, Adam Balzan.
+“When our team discussed a way we could say thank you to our community for their ongoing support, providing this expensive technology clearly aligned with the values of our Community Bank.” – Branch Manager at Maldon, Paul Simmons.
 Chair Ross Egleton said the defibrillators were one of the most important investments the bank has ever put into the community.